TuneZilla-Development/tz-eval/README.md

      ```
      make clean run
      ```

-### Modifying the Project

-During the following tasks you will be required to make changes to the project to add functionality to the `client.exe` application.

-Start by opening `src/tasks.c`.
-This is where you will be implementing your solutions.
-The client application makes calls to `run_task()`, you should implement your task solutions to the switch/case block contained in this function.
-We've provided the solution to Task #01 as an example.

-After you've made changes to `src/tasks.c` you should rebuild the project, as described above, and run it.

 ## Task #01 - Ping (Initial State)
 Send a "Ping" command to the server and receive the response.